Rory-Sullivan/Dry-Rock/README.md

 The gist of how to set up the project is as follows;

-- Clone the repo to your desired location
+- Fork this repo and clone it to your machine
-- Install dependencies ``pip install -r requirements.txt`` (this assumes you have Python and Pip installed already)
+- Install dependencies, ``pip install -r requirements.txt`` (this assumes you have Python and Pip installed already), it is probably best to do this in a dedicated environment for your app
+- Alternatively if you use pipenv you can just run ```pipenv install``` and it will install the necessary packages.
 - Update the ``./data/input/places.csv`` file, this is where the places you are interested in should go
 - Run the dryrock module ``python -m dryrock``